-Create an online fundraising website where you can post stats as to “who is in the lead”, how much money has been raised, and list the prizes for winners.
+Create an online fundraising website where you can post stats such as Leaderboards, how much money has been raised, and list the prizes for winners.
 Announce the Bracket Tourney before the NCAA tournament kicks-off to get people excited and give them enough time to submit their picks before the games begin.

 Host a March Madness Fundraising Event

 This is an especially great idea for a team fundraising event or school fundraiser.
 Host your event at a community gymnasium where baskets are readily available, in case anyone gets inspired.
 Air the championship game on a large screen, and have other activities going on simultaneously such as: food and drink sales, games, and contests.
 Staff volunteers to grill burgers and hot-dogs, and offer soda (and beer, if possible) to sell at the event for additional revenue.
 To further support your March Madness theme, offer basketball-themed cupcakes and cookies for desert.